MicrosoftDocs/data-api-builder-docs/data-api-builder/data-api-builder-cli.md

 | **-c,--config** | false   | dab-config.json   | Path to config file.   |

 > [!NOTE]
-> One cannot have both verbose and LogLevel.
+> You can't use `--verbose` and `--LogLevel` at the same time.
 Learn more about different logging levels [here](/dotnet/api/microsoft.extensions.logging.loglevel?view=dotnet-plat-ext-6.0&preserve-view=true).

 ### Using Data API builder with two configuration files

-There are many scenarios where maintaining multiple pairs of a baseline configuration file and environment specific configuration file can be useful.
-For example, It can allow developers to use separate files for each environment such as development, staging, and production.
-Having such configuration files can also make it easier to manage and update your settings over time.

-1. Using DAB it's super easy.
-We just need to keep all the configuration settings that are common across environments in a base configuration file (`dab-config.json`).

-2. And maintain an environment based config to keep the configuration settings that are specific to an environment.
-Let's say we have two environments `development` and `production`.
-Then we can have two environment specific configuration files `dab-config.development.json` and `dab-config.production.json`.
-They only contain configuration settings that are specific to that environment.
+You can maintain multiple pairs of baseline and environment specific configuration files to simplify management of your environment specific settings.
+The following steps demonstrate how to set up a base configuration file with two environment specific configuration files (**development** and **production**):

+1. Create a base configuration file `dab-config.json` with all of your settings common across each of your environments.
+2. Create two environemnt specific configuration files: `dab-config.development.json` and `dab-config.production.json`.
+These two configuration files should only include settings which differ from the base configuration file such as connection strings.
-3. Now we just have to set the `DAB_ENVIRONMENT` variable based on the environment configuration we want to consume.
-For example, if we want to use `development` environment we need to set `DAB_ENVIRONMENT=development`.
+3. Next, set the `DAB_ENVIRONMENT` variable based on the environment configuration you want Data API builder to consume.
+For this example, set `DAB_ENVIRONMENT=development` so the `development` environment configuration file selected.

-4. When we run the command `dab start`, It checks the value of `DAB_ENVIRONMENT` and accordingly it searches for the files `dab-config.json` and `dab-config.{DAB_ENVIRONMENT}.json`.
-If both files are present, It merges the files giving precedence to the environment configuration file to create a merged file `dab-config.{DAB_ENVIRONMENT}.merged.json` and use this configuration to start DAB.
+4. Start Data API builder with the command `dab start`.
+The engine checks the value of `DAB_ENVIRONMENT` and uses the base file `dab-config.json` and the environment specific file `dab-config.development.json`.
+When the engine detects the presence of both files, it merges the files into a third file: `dab-config.development.merged.json`.

-<b>NOTE:</b>
+5. (Optional) Set the `DAB_ENVIRONMENT` environment variable value to `production` when you want the production environment specific settings to be merged with your base configuration file.

+> [!NOTE]
-1. If `DAB_ENVIRONMENT` isn't set, the default `dab-config.json` would be used to start the engine.
+> 1. By default, **dab-config.json** is used to start the engine when the `DAB_ENVIRONMENT` environment variable isn't set.
-2. If user provides a config file, i.e `dab start -c my-config.json` it uses the user provided file irrespective of `DAB_ENVIRONMENT` value.
+> 2. A user provided config file is used regardless of the `DAB_ENVIRONMENT` environment variable's value.
+For example, the file `my-config.json` is used when Data API builder is started using `dab start -c my-config.json`